 Shy albatross allopreening.
 Photo: Eric Woehler

-Parks Australia is establishing six advisory committees for marine parks in the North, North-west, South-west, South-east, Temperate East and for the Coral Sea Marine Park.
+Parks Australia has established advisory committees for the Coral Sea Marine Park and the North, North-west, South-west, South-east, and Temperate East Marine Parks Networks.

-- helping to develop and deliver implementation plans, including assisting to prioritise management actions and develop performance measures
+- helping to develop and deliver plans to implement management programs and actions and performance measures for each Network.

 - contributing to the periodic evaluation and review of implementation plans.